 Chickens are peculiar creatures that are loved by many.
 Whether you are thinking about owning chickens or are just curious about them, you may have a few questions.

 One of the top questions you might have is, “How long do chickens live?
 While the answer may seem cut and dry, that is not actually the case.
 We will dive into the chicken lifespan and some major things that can impact that lifespan.

 Chickens were not originally bred to be pets.
 Chickens, specifically hens, were bred so that they could help feed a family or provide a family with a source of income.
 These chickens were bred from wild birds.

 The breeders of the wild birds would select the birds that would produce the most favorable offspring.
 This process would then continue.
 The goal was to breed out the wild behaviors of the birds and produce a bird that produced a quality food source.

 What Factors Affect Life Expectancy?

 Today, a backyard chicken can live anywhere from three to ten years.
 The chicken lifespan can vary depending on a variety of different factors.
-These factors can be related to breed or may be related to the level of care that the chicken receives.
-The top factors that affect the chicken lifespan are listed below.
+These factors can be related to the breed or the level of care the chicken receives.
+The top factors that affect chicken lifespan are listed below.

 How They Are Housed